kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   without the api-server writing these values back into the Job's `spec.scheduling`.
-  - `workloadbuilder` compilation: `Basic` vs `Gang` policy, and that topology constraints, disruption mode (single/all), and resourceClaims are mapped into the generated `Workload`/ `PodGroup`; that a `Job` builds a flat single-node tree via `MapPodGroupConfig`.
+  - `workloadbuilder` compilation: `Basic` vs `Gang` policy, and that topology constraints, disruption mode (single/all), and resourceClaims are mapped into the generated `Workload`/ `PodGroup`; that a `Job` builds a flat single-node `WorkloadItem` tree whose `Input` carries the mapped `spec.scheduling` building blocks.
   - A `Basic` `Workload`/`PodGroup` is created for a Job with `spec.scheduling` omitted.
   - pod creation includes the correct `schedulingGroup`.
-  - Mutability/validation: updates to `spec.scheduling.policy.gang.minCount` are allowed; updates to
+  - Mutability/validation: updates to `spec.scheduling.schedulingPolicy.gang.minCount` are allowed; updates to
     any other `spec.scheduling` field are rejected.
   - `gang.minCount > spec.parallelism` is rejected on both create and update.
 A single
   request that raises `spec.parallelism` and `gang.minCount` together is accepted.